Life with Lucy: Cancellation

 Fourteen episodes were written, thirteen filmed, but only eight aired.
 "Mother of the Bride", the last to air, was the twelfth episode filmed and featured Audrey Meadows as Lucy's sister.
 Meadows was offered to be cast as a regular to give the show a new direction and Ball's character a comic foil and partner, like that of Vivian Vance in Ball's previous series.
 (Life With Lucy was the only sitcom of Ball's in which Vance, who had died in 1979, never appeared).
 Ball and Meadows did not get along on the set, though, and Meadows turned down the offer.
 On November 17, the day of the taping the final episode, ABC informed Spelling and Morton that they were not ordering a full season, thus cancelling the series.
 Morton decided not to reveal the news to Ball until after the taping had ended.

 As only 13 episodes were produced, it was not possible for the series to go into heavy rerun rotation like I Love Lucy.
 It did still air on Nick at Nite as part of a Lucille Ball-themed marathon in 1996.
 Episodes can also be found at the Paley Center for Media.

-Ball was devastated by the failure of the show, and she never again attempted another series or feature film; her subsequent interviews and other TV appearances were infrequent.
+Ball was devastated by the failure of the show, and she never again attempted another series or feature film; her subsequent interviews and other TV appearances became infrequent.
 Her last public appearance was as a presenter at the 1989 Academy Awards, where she and fellow presenter Bob Hope were given a standing ovation.
 She died a month later, in April 1989.
 In a 1999 interview with the Archive of American Television, Aaron Spelling attributed the failure of the show to his decision to allow Ball to do the same type of shows she had done in the past.
 Spelling said that at her age, the audience were more worried for her safety than laughing at her pratfalls.
 Spelling said this experience had a lot to do with his rarely producing sitcoms.

 In July 2002, TV Guide named Life with Lucy the 26th worst TV series of all time, stating that it was "without a doubt, the saddest entry in [its] list of bad TV shows".
 In his book What Were They Thinking?
 The 100 Dumbest Events in Television History, author David Hofstede ranked the series at No. 21 on the list.